Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 Figure \ref{fig:consensus} shows the consensus tree obtained from the conventional MCMC samples.
 Each interior edge has its index number $i$ and its support value (expressed as percentage) $s_i$ right above it: $\{(i):s_i\}$.
-If an edge has inferred length zero then it doesn't count in this bootstrap edge support.
-We see that many short edges have support below $50$, which indicates the strong preference for non-bifurcating topologies.
-Therefore, we re-estimate the support values for all interior edges (splits) on this MCMC consensus tree using the aforementioned methods and summarize the results in Table \ref{tab:support}.
-Compared to other methods, sparsity-encouraging methods rjMCMC, ML+thresholding+boostrap and ML+adaLASSO+bootstrap tends to better identify zero edges and gives consistent detection results on edges with exactly zero support (edges 2, 10, 13 and 15).
-More interestingly, ML+adaLASSO+bootstrap is more conservative (in terms of zero edge identification) for less supported edges (see edges 5 and 9 for example) than ML+thresholding+boostrap, which coincides with our observation in the simulation 2.
+Following \citet{Lewis2005-ez}, we re-estimate the support values for all interior edges (splits) on this MCMC consensus tree using the aforementioned methods and summarize the results in Table \ref{tab:support}.
+As one of the state-of-the-art approaches for identifying non-bifurcating topologies, rjMCMC is able to detect edges with exactly zero support (edges 2, 10, 13, 15).
+Due to their sparsity-encouraging nature, ML+thresholding+bootstrap and ML+adaLASSO+bootstrap can identify these zero edges (compared to standard MCMC and ML+bootstrap) and the detected zero edges are largely consistent with rjMCMC.
+Moreover, we also examine the support estimates of all splits observed in the standard MCMC samples, and find that adaptive phylogenetic LASSO tends to provide the closest estimates to rjMCMC (for zero-edge detection) among all the alternatives (Figure \ref{fig:wholesplit}).
 Overall, we see that (multistep) adaptive phylogenetic LASSO is able to reveal non-bifurcating structures comparable to rjMCMC Bayesian approach when applied to maximum likelihood tree topologies, and is less likely to misidentify weakly supported edges in contrast to simple thresholding.